Delaware County Notebook - Delaware Gazette

 Kilbourne Farmers Market

-Beginning May 28, the Kilbourne United Methodist Church will be hosting a Farmers Market on Sundays from 2 to 4 p.m. through Sept.
+The Kilbourne United Methodist Church hosts a Farmers Market on Sundays from 2 to 4 p.m. through Sept.
 3.

 There is a charge for vendors with all proceeds going to the KUMC Food Pantry and the Good Samaritan Fund.
 Interested vendors can find the application on www.facebook.com/kilbournefarmersmarket.